openeuropa/oe_showcase/modules/oe_showcase_glossary/README.md

    - transliterate the first character to transform special characters like `Æ` using `\Drupal::transliteration()->transliterate()`;
    - filter out special characters from the beginning of the term name, like `*, \`.

-Please note that this is not provided in this module.
+Please note that this functionality is not provided in this module.